dankatri/dankatri.github.io/til.md

 ---
 title: Today I Learned
+updated: 2025-01-20
 ---

+**20/01/2025:**
+- Dragging a file into terminal.app on Mac will give you its file path.
+Handy!

+**11/01/2025:**
+- Crocodiles have figured out how to look like drowning people so that people come and attempt to save them

+**01/01/2025:**
+- The first 2 letters of license plates in the UK tell you where the car was registered.

+**19/12/2024:**
+- Eggnog, if made properly can be shelf stable for years (in a fridge anyway) - https://youtu.be/pUw4u5zIXDg?si=zwlwb_1GtsVOtSpB

+**08/11/2024:**
+- Only blind people are allowed to do massages in Korea

+**12/2/2023:**
+- Mumbai is the city with the most English speaking people

 **9/2/23:**
 - [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) invented Linux and named it after himself, he also named git after himself as he is a bit of a git